Come on over! A trip to Osaka full of fun

 Basic information

-Koonji Temple is a Jodo sect temple that was founded in 1655 (Meireki 1).
-In 1914 (Taisho 3), it merged with the neighboring Kannonji Temple, which had been abandoned, and took over the Kannon Hall and Buddhist statues.
+Kōonji Temple is a Jōdo sect temple founded in 1655 (Meireki 1).
+In 1914 (Taisho 3), it merged with the neighboring Kannonji Temple, which had been abandoned, and inherited the Kannon Hall and the collection of Buddhist statues.

-Kannonji Temple was founded by Gyoki in 726 (Jinki 3) and was a large temple with seven halls, but after being destroyed by war in the Middle Ages, all that remains are the Kannon Hall (Kuninashi Hall), which was rebuilt in the Kamakura period, and a group of Buddhist statues from the Heian period that were saved by being thrown into rivers and ponds.
+Kannonji Temple was founded in 726 (Shinki 3) by Gyoki and was a large temple complex with seven main halls, but due to warfare in the medieval period, only the Kannon Hall (Kuginashi-do), which was rebuilt in the Kamakura period, and a group of Buddhist statues from the Heian period that were saved by being thrown into rivers and ponds remained.

-It is extremely rare to be able to worship this many Buddhist statues, which are designated as Important Cultural Properties, all in one hall, and the sight of them all lined up is truly impressive.
-The National Treasure Kannon Hall, also known as the "Kuginashido" (Kugi-nashido) was built during the Kamakura period without the use of nails, and is one of the oldest wooden structures in Osaka Prefecture.
+It is extremely rare to be able to see so many important cultural property Buddhist statues all in one place, and the sight of them lined up is truly awe-inspiring.
+In addition, the National Treasure Kannon Hall is called "Kuginashi-do" (nailless hall) because it was built without using nails during the Kamakura period, and it is one of the oldest wooden structures in Osaka Prefecture.

 Price 1,000 yen